 In May 2007, the Ontario Plastic Bag Reduction Task Group was formed to respond to a provincial government initiative to reduce the number of carry-out plastic bags distributed in Ontario by 50% by 2012.

 Within one year, the program had achieved its goal.
 The 2008/2009 Progress Report reported a 58% reduction in the number of bags distributed, exceeding its 50% target.
 And success kept building.
 A year later, Ontario reported a province-wide reduction in per-capita consumption of 69.6%, together with a reduction of 68.4% in gross generation.
-(Ontario Ministry of Environment Ontario Plastic Bag Reduction Task Force)
+(RCO Ontario Plastic Bag Reduction Task Force)

 Quebec’s Highly Successful 50% Bag Reduction Program

 This was a voluntary collaboration between the provincial government, the plastics industry and retailers.
-In 2008, retailers and the plastics industry working with the Quebec government established the Quebec Voluntary Code of Best Practices for the Use of Shopping Bag.
-It set a goal of reducing by 50% the use of plastic bags in the province by 2012 within 4 years.
+In 2008, retailers and the plastics industry working with the Quebec government established the Voluntary Code of Best Practices for the Use of Shopping Bag.
+Upload CLICK THROUGH TO VOLUNTARY CODE IN BEST PRACTICES; link no longer working -It set a goal of reducing by 50% the use of plastic bags in the province by 2012 within 4 years.

 Quebec’s Success: This program achieved a 52% reduction across the entire retail sector, two years ahead of the 2012 expiry.